Part 1: Flood Risk and Site Profile

 This time, we look at flood risk sites and additional constraints on slope profile.
 The following is a general guide taking information published by a number of Local Authorities including Kent, West Sussex and Hampshire as exemplar guidance.

 Planning responses will be highly specific to the site, drainage and scheme requirements of each Local Authority, supported by their Lead Local Flood Authority.

-SuDS and Flood Risk
+SuDS on site and Flood Risk

 Floodplains are there for a reason: to absorb and dissipate the impact of flooding by rivers or tides.
 They are natural features and are the best at doing the job, which is why development and hard features in flood zone 3b (the functional floodplain) are largely refused.